antonyx/jenkins-slave-jnlp/README.md

 * `JENKINS_MASTER` specifies the URL for the Jenkins master.
 This is required.
 * `JENKINS_USER` specifies the Jenkins user used to bind the master to the slave.
 This is required.
 * `HTTP_PORT` specifies the nonstandard port used to communicate with the Jenkins master.
 This may be left blank for port 80 (http) or 443 (https).
 * `JAVA_TRUSTSTORE_PASS` specifies the password for the Java truststore used by Jenkins.
-This is required here only on OS different of OS-X.
+This is required only on OS different than OS-X.
 * `SLAVE_TOKEN` specifies the token to be used for authentication with the Jenkins master.
-This is required here only on OS different of OS-X.
+This is required only on OS different than OS-X.
 These settings are initially set by the installation script, and only need to be changed if that script is invalidated.
 The slave must be restarted for changes to take effect.

 ## Adding Developer Certificates